Find out how to register on El Padrón, Spain’s population register, which is mandatory for foreigners to carry out certain procedures in Spain.

 In the case of foreigners, the main advantages of being on the padrón are:

-- Spanish residency – you will need to get on the padrón to become a resident, so that the Spanish authorities know where your home address is.
+- Residency in Spain – you will need to get on the padrón to become a resident, so that the Spanish authorities know where your home address is.

-- Spanish driving licence – the padrón certificate will be required when you exchange your driving licence for a Spanish one, for the same reason as above.
+- Spanish driving license – the padrón certificate is necessary when you exchange your driving license for a Spanish one, for the same reason as above.

-- Spanish health card – another procedure where the padrón is used as proof of address.
-It’s a way of determining which medical centre you will attend depending on your home address.
+- Spanish health card – another procedure where the padrón is proof of address.
+It’s a way of determining which medical center you will attend depending on your home address.

-- Persioner’s card – the padrón certificate will show the local authorities where you live.
+- Pensioner’s card – the padrón certificate will show the local authorities where you live.

 - School registrations – through the padrón, certificate schools know where children live.